greg-randall/sitemap-compare/README.md

 - `--output-prefix`: Prefix for output files (default: 'comparison_results')
 - `--workers`: Number of parallel workers for crawling (default: 4)
 - `--max-pages`: Maximum number of pages to crawl (default: 10000)
+- `--verbose`: Enable verbose logging output
+- `--compare-previous`: Compare results with the most recent previous scan of the same site

 ### Examples